mdn/content/files/en-us/web/css/@font-face/src/index.md

 If multiple `src` descriptors are set, only the last declared rule that is able to load a resource is applied.
 If the last `src` descriptor can load a resource and doesn't include a `local()` font, the browser may download external font files and ignore the local version even if there is one available on the device.

+> [!NOTE]
-> **Note:** Values within descriptors that the browser considers invalid are ignored.
+> Values within descriptors that the browser considers invalid are ignored.
 > Some browsers will ignore the whole descriptor if any item is invalid, even if only one item is invalid.
 > This may affect design of fallbacks.
 > See [Browser compatibility](#browser_compatibility) for more information.